 Driving time from Houston: ~ 2 hours & 22 minutes

-Deal Alert: Check out the Best Beach Deals in Florida, Cancun, Jamaica & more!
+Deal Alert: Plan ahead for November, and December beach escapes – Best Beach Deals in Florida, Cancun, Jamaica & more!

 Waterfalls in Texas that require a 4+ hour drive from Houston

 At a towering 175 feet high, Capote Falls is the tallest waterfall in Texas.
 Because the falls are the main drainage below the Rio Grande Rift and Sierra Vieja, these falls flow consistently all year long.
 However, there is a catch.
 This waterfall is located on private property, so you have to either get permission to hike to the falls or you can opt to take a helicopter flight over the falls.

 Location: Presidio (near Marfa)